Worms Eye View Easy Drawing a Long Road

 The grid is already sized to fit letter sized printer paper, just right click on the image, select the print option and choose 'landscape' before hitting print.
 If the vanishing points are cut off, try choosing the 'fit to page' option before printing.

-Here is a sample of some simple three point perspective buildings,
+Here is a sample of some simple three point perspective buildings, drawn directly on a printout of this grid |

 Try drawing an entire castle (or church) or city